 At 11.23 am, the following morning – the 12 August, 1953 – a magnitude 7.2 earthquake rattled the entire area.
-It jolted both Zakynthos and Kefalonia, not only destroying the majority of what had been left standing from the previous few days seismic activity, but the earthquake and damage was swiftly followed by fires.
+It jolted both Zakynthos and Kefalonia, not only destroying the majority of what had been left standing from the previous few days seismic activity, but the earthquake and damage was swiftly followed by raging fires.
 Although most of the island felt the earthquake and endured some damage, the Eastern side of the island, most notably Zakynthos Town was hit the hardest.
-Panicked, and fleeing falling buildings, many Zakynthians in the main streets of Zakynthos Town became trapped and around eighty people died; hundreds more were injured.
+Panicked, and fleeing falling buildings, many Zakynthians in the main streets of Zakynthos Town became trapped, and around eighty people died; hundreds more were injured.
 Much of the town, that wasn’t already badly damaged, was razed to the ground leaving only three buildings standing – the Church of St Dionysius, the National Bank and a school in the Ammos area.
-An entire town was injured and displaced, within a few minutes, and the island struggled.
 Disaster had struck and many Zakynthian people found themselves homeless, hungry and scared.

 Help comes from afar

-An archaeologist who was staying on the island with family at the time, noted that the School in the Ammos area was used to house any rescued icons, statues and other historical items that had been rescued from damaged or destroyed buildings.
-These items were important to the islanders and many locals as well as the school teachers pitched in to help save as many as they could.
+An archaeologist who was staying on the island with family at the time, noted that the School in the Ammos area was used to house any rescued icons, statues and other historical items that had been retrieved from damaged or destroyed buildings.
+These items were important to the islanders and many locals as well as the school teachers pitched in to help save as much as they could.
 The archaeologist helped with the inventory and it’s down to the hard work of those who saved them that these precious items are still with us today.
-Sadly the library in Zakynthos Town that housed many great papers and information, including information from WW2, was burned to the ground and all the contents were lost.
+Sadly however, the library in Zakynthos Town that housed many great papers and historical texts, including information from WW2, was burned to the ground and all the contents were lost.

 An island rebuilds

 Today, we not only remember what happened in August 1953, but we also thank the incredible bravery of those who came to Zakynthos’ rescue and helped the island when it was needed the most.
 Most of all though, we remember those who tragically lost their lives.
 They can never be replaced but neither will they be forgotten, and we keep the survivors in our thoughts, as they endure a loss they carry with them daily.
-The Great Ionian Earthquake may have tried to bring the island to its knees, but it survived.
+The Great Ionian Earthquake may have tried to bring the island to its knees, but the island survived.
 Zakynthos was rebuilt and flourished once more, and will continue to do so.
-The buildings were re-built, learning from the past, making them stronger and to earthquake code, making them able to withstand this kind of event if it were ever to happen again.
+The buildings in Zakynthos Town were re-built, learning from the past, making them stronger and to earthquake code, ensuring they are able to withstand this kind of event if it were ever to happen again.